D4rk-5ky/Syncerate/commented_code_map.md

 Converts optional `pexpect` values into safe strings. `None` becomes an empty string so error construction does not fail while handling another failure.

+### `send_secret(child, password, output_handle, logging_enabled)`

+Handles both SSH account-password prompts and encrypted private-key passphrase prompts through one credential-send path.
+It temporarily disables the Pexpect logfile, waits up to 3 seconds with `child.waitnoecho(timeout=3)` for the pseudo-terminal to enter no-echo mode, sends the secret with `child.sendline()`, and restores the original output logfile in a `finally` block.

+The wait reduces the risk of sending a credential before newer OpenSSH versions have completed their TTY transition.
+If no-echo is not observed within 3 seconds, Pexpect returns `False` and Syncerate still sends the credential, preserving the previous behavior as a fallback.
+The `finally` block restores logging even if waiting or sending raises an exception.

 ### `close_child_logfile(child, logger=None)`

 Flushes and closes the per-child `.out` handle without closing the child itself.
 It clears `child.logfile` to prevent duplicate closes.